Italian fascism: Nationalism

-Italian fascism is based upon Italian nationalism and in particular, it seeks to complete what it considers the incomplete project of Risorgimento by incorporating Italia Irredenta (unredeemed Italy) into the state of Italy.
-The National Fascist Party (PNF) founded in 1921 declared that the party was to serve as "a revolutionary militia placed at the service of the nation.
+Italian fascism is based upon Italian nationalism and in particular, it seeks to complete what it considers the incomplete Italian nationalist project of Risorgimento ("Resurgence", 1815–1871) by incorporating the "unredeemed" Italian-inhabited territories scattered across the Balkans and Southern Europe that both Italian nationalists and fascists regarded as Italia irredenta ("unredeemed Italy") into the Kingdom of Italy after its unification under the House of Savoy (1861).
+The National Fascist Party (PNF: Partito Nazionale Fascista), founded in Milan by Benito Mussolini in 1921, declared that the party was to serve as "a revolutionary militia placed at the service of the nation.
 It follows a policy based on three principles: order, discipline, hierarchy".

-It identifies modern Italy as the heir to the Roman Empire and Italy during the Renaissance and it promotes the cultural identity of Romanitas (Roman-ness).
-Italian fascism historically sought to forge a strong Italian Empire as a Third Rome, identifying ancient Rome as the First Rome and Renaissance-era Italy as the Second Rome.
-Italian fascism has emulated ancient Rome and in particular, Mussolini emulated ancient Roman leaders, such as Julius Caesar as a model for the fascists' rise to power and Augustus as a model for empire-building.
-Italian fascism has directly promoted imperialism, such as within the Doctrine of Fascism (1932), ghostwritten by Giovanni Gentile on behalf of Mussolini:
+It identifies modern Italy as the heir to the Roman Empire and Italy during the Renaissance and it promotes the cultural identity of Romanitas ("Romanness").
+Italian fascism historically sought to forge a strong Italian Empire as a Third Rome, identifying ancient Rome as the First Rome and Renaissance-era Italy as the "Second Rome".
+Italian fascism has attempted to emulate ancient Rome in many ways, and in particular Mussolini had emulated a few Roman emperors, such as Julius Caesar as a model for Mussolini's rise to power and Augustus as a model for building the Italian Empire.
+Italian fascism has directly promoted colonialism and imperialism, expounded through the politico-philosophical essay and ideological manifesto The Doctrine of Fascism (La dottrina del fascismo, 1932), authored by the actualist Italian philosopher Giovanni Gentile, ghostwritten by Gentile himself on behalf of Benito Mussolini and published in 1932:

 The Fascist state is a will to power and empire.
 The Roman tradition is here a powerful force.
 According to the Doctrine of Fascism, an empire is not only a territorial or military or mercantile concept, but a spiritual and moral one.
 One can think of an empire, that is, a nation, which directly or indirectly guides other nations, without the need to conquer a single square kilometre of territory.